SCIInstitute/ShapeWorks/GettingStarted.md

 #### Checkout a specific commit

+_TODO_

 ### Git Submodules

+_TODO remove this section since we're no longer using submodules._

 Submodules are used in order to incorporate external libraries that also need to be modified to work with our code base, and it is desired for those modifications to be pushed back to the external library.
 Furthermore, the library is used by other projects at the same time.
 These three reasons must all be true to warrant the additional complication and susceptibility to errors that is brought on by the use of submodules.